Bbouley/front-end-apis/readme.md

 ## Overview

 Over the last week we have covered all the topics within this project.
 So now it's time to put a bunch of them together!!
-In this exercise we'll be going using jQuery, AJAX calls and web api's to build a search tool that allows a user to input a query and returns relevant information.
+In this exercise we'll be using jQuery, AJAX calls and web api's to build a search tool that allows a user to input something and get back relevant information.
 It's pretty much google.
 Yeah.
 Let's make google.
 Only better...

 ### Steps